Avada Patcher

 • WordPress should be able to write to the filesystem.

-If your server doesn’t allow the patches to be applied automatically through the Avada Patcher, you can download the patch files and manually apply the fix with FTP access.
-The latest patches for Avada and its required plugins will be listed in the order of first to last released.
+If your web server doesn’t allow the Avada Patcher to apply patches automatically, you can download the patch files and manually apply the fix via FTP.
+The latest patches for Avada and its required plugins will be listed in order from first to last release.
 You can find Avada patch files available for download here.
-On that page, you’ll see all available patches for a specific theme version.
+On that page, you’ll see all available patches for the current Avada version.

 Avada Status Page